 The punishment and penalties of arson charges depend on the type and severity of arson.
 The degree of punishment also depends on the state that may have different laws for arson.
 This is to say, if the case involves setting fire on an occupied dwelling, it would be more serious than one of an empty dwelling.
 Minor cases which are not serious in nature result in punishments such as a short jail stay or probation.
 On the other hand, if the arson caused death or injury, the punishment would be a death penalty or life imprisonment.
 Also, when the adjacent buildings also get affected, the punishment is likely to get stricter.

 Investigating an arson case is completely different than other crimes.
-This is because determining the requires enhanced scientific knowledge of how fires react.
+This is because determining the origin and cause of fire requires enhanced scientific knowledge of how fires react.
 The fire investigator will identify the evidence and use lab results to show what agents were used to inciting the fire.
 The fire patterns and the detection of certain liquids like gasoline indicate that the fire was intentionally set.
 The origin of fire helps law enforcement officers determine the potential motives of why someone would intentionally cause such damage.
 To successfully defend the case, a criminal defense lawyer who knows arson cases is also crucial.
 In case of an accidental fire, an experienced lawyer can cross-examine the prosecution’s witnesses to challenge that proper scientific methods were not followed in the investigation to support their client’s case.

 Defending Arson Charges

 The complexity of arson cases makes them difficult to defend.
 However, a lawyer experienced in arson cases will know how to build a strong case for you.
 Even if the prosecution has evidence and motive, some factors can assist you in defending against these problems.
 You will need to collect ample evidence on the defensive, such as witnesses and a solid alibi backed by others.
 Sometimes, law enforcement or insurance adjusters miss out on important factors while investigating the scene.
-As such, it makes sense to hire to identify the actual cause of the fire.
+As such, it makes sense to hire fire and arson investigators to identify the actual cause of the fire.
 You may also provide evidence suggesting a conspiracy of another party against you to harm someone specific in the family.
 Therefore, to effectively refute the charges and avoid a conviction, it is essential to have both an experienced criminal defense lawyer and a fire investigator with knowledge and expertise.